Xavier Tillman Player Props: Grizzlies vs. Mavericks

 Xavier Tillman Insights vs. the Mavericks

-- This season, Xavier Tillman has made 2.7 shots from the floor per game, which adds up to 4.4% of his team's total makes.
+- Tillman is responsible for taking 3.7% of his team's field goal attempts this season with 4.7 per game.

-- Tillman's opponents, the Mavericks, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Grizzlies rank 18th in possessions per game with 104.4.
+- Tillman's opponents, the Mavericks, have one of the slowest offensive tempos, ranking 28th, averaging 99.6 possessions per game, while his Grizzlies average 104.3 per game, which ranks 11th among NBA teams.

-- Defensively, the Mavericks are 14th in the league, conceding 113.2 points per game.
+- Defensively, the Mavericks are ranked 14th in the league, conceding 113.3 points per game.

-- Conceding 43.9 rebounds per contest, the Mavericks are the 18th-ranked squad in the NBA.
+- The Mavericks are the 18th-ranked team in the NBA, giving up 44 rebounds per game.

-- The Mavericks give up 24.6 assists per contest, ninth-ranked in the league.
+- Looking at assists, the Mavericks are ninth in the NBA, allowing 24.6 per game.

-- In terms of 3-pointers, the Mavericks have allowed 11 makes per contest, best in the league.
+- Looking at 3-pointers, the Mavericks have allowed 11 makes per game, best in the NBA.

 Xavier Tillman vs. the Mavericks